muhammadsyukron123/NutriaryRESTServices/README.md

-# Nutriary Web App
+# Nutriary Web API

-This is the backend service app for Nutriary Flutter Mobile Apps, this apps using some technologies :
+This is the REST API backend service app for Nutriary Flutter Mobile Apps, this apps using some technologies :

 - .NET Core 8.0
 - Entity Framework